How To Use A

 Are you looking for something new?
 Or maybe a unique and unforgettable gift for a loved one?
 Check out our range of mushroom grow kits.
 I’m sure you’ll find something special whether you’re looking for a new gastronomic delight or to craft your own therapeutic tinctures.

 Do you want to learn how to grow your own oyster mushrooms at home for a fraction of the cost?
 Did you know that you can grow oyster mushrooms on used coffee grounds or sugar cane mulch?
-Have a look at our easy to follow guide and video tutorials to growing oyster mushrooms at home.
+Have a look at our easy to follow guides and video tutorials to growing mushrooms at home.

 We’re a small scale producer of gourmet mushroom grain spawn and ready to grow kits located in South East Queensland.
 We’re passionate about fungi and we love sharing our obsession with the world.

 Follow us on social media for updates on sales, new products and new tutorials.